sych74/database-backup-addon/docs/ManualRestoreFromDump.md

 sudo jem service start
 ```

-A full SST will be initiated upon node rejoining the cluster, which will synchronizing all data including non-InnoDB tables.
+A full SST will be initiated upon the node rejoining the cluster, synchronizing all data including non-InnoDB tables.